TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 Some other reasons why we found JMeter to be useful:

 **Open Source** -  JMeter is an open source software.
 This means that it can be downloaded free of cost.
-The developer can use its source code, can modify and customize it as per their requirement.
+The developers can use its source code, can modify and customize it as per their requirement.

 **Ease of Integration** - It is easier to integrate JMeter into the project because of the [JMeter Java API](https://jmeter.apache.org/api/index.html).
 There is also a [jmeter-gradle plugin](https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin) if you want to make it a part of your build process.

-**Roust Reporting** - JMeter can generate the effective reporting.
-The test result can be visualized by using Graph, Chart, and Tree View.
+**Roust Reporting** - JMeter can generate effective reporting.
+The test results can be visualized by using Graph, Chart, and Tree View.
 JMeter supports different formats for reporting like text, XML, HTML and JSON.

 ## Current implementation of the solution